Welcome to the Stat 295

 Grading

-In general, I encourage students to work on the assignments in small groups of two or three (maximum).
+In general, we encourage students to work on the assignments in small groups of two or three (maximum).
 Statistics is by nature a cooperative enterprise.
 Statisticians act as experts in that field and advise clients (who are experts in their fields) on how to apply statistics to their problem.
-By working in groups, I hope to foster this sort of cooperative attitude between students in the class.
-If a group works on an assignment, I would like one paper turned in for the group, with everyone's name at the top.
-It goes without saying that I expect that everyone who works in a group will contribute roughly equally to the final result.
+By working in groups, we hope to foster this sort of cooperative attitude between students in the class.
+If a group works on an assignment, we would like one paper turned in for the group, with everyone's name at the top.
+It goes without saying that we expect that everyone who works in a group will contribute roughly equally to the final result.
 For example, in a programming assignment, each member of the group should attempt to program the problem, and the group should then try to work out differences (e.g., if different students in the group arrive at different results, the group should try to figure out why this is so, to locate the sources of the discrepancies and fix them; if no resolution can be found, then the students should turn in a paper that displays the several different attempts with a discussion explaining the group's best understanding of the reasons for the discrepancy).
 Similarly, if a problem is worked and different members of the group obtain different answers, a similar resolution should be attempted, and if no agreement is obtained, the group should present a discussion.
-My role will be to examine what each group presents and comment on them, as well as to provide a grade.
+Our role will be to examine what each group presents and comment on them, as well as to provide a grade.

 Office Hours